fabriciofmsilva/music/luthier/full/cyberpunk-2077/index.markdown

 ---
 layout: post
-title:  "Taking a great ki guitar and making it Cyberpunk 2077"
+title:  "Taking a great kit guitar and making it Cyberpunk 2077"
-lead: "Taking a great ki guitar and making it Cyberpunk 2077"
+lead: "Taking a great kit guitar and making it Cyberpunk 2077"
 lang: en
 author:
   - name: "Crimson Custom Guitars"